alex420999/CMLS-Project/README.md

 - **Mix**
   Crossfades between the original (dry) and processed (wet) signals.
 Moderate settings add depth without overwhelming the original envelope; high values immerse the sound in reflections.

+### b.
+Chorus

+- **Rate**
+  Defines the oscillation frequency of the LFO that modulates the delay time.
+Low rate settings produce slow, undulating modulations; high values yield fast, vibrato-like effects.

+- **Depth**
+  Determines how much the LFO deviates the delay time.
+Low depth yields subtle, natural chorus; higher depth produces wider pitch excursions and a more “liquid” character.

+- **CentreDelay**
+  Defines the LFO’s central delay time: shorter values yield a tight, bright chorus; longer values produce a more pronounced, doubling-like effect.

+- **Feedback**
+  Controls how much of the processed signal is fed back into the chorus loop.
+Positive feedback reinforces the effect’s resonance; negative feedback introduces phase inversions, creating unique timbral interferences.

+- **MixChorus**
+  Balances the clean (dry) and processed (wet) signals.
+Low settings keep the chorus in the background; high settings bring the modulated effect to the forefront.

 ---